backlineint/bpi-11ty/src/posts/2021/gatsby-source-drupal-only-referenced-images.md

 }
 ```

-With this configuration if a featured post paragraph is used on the homepage, any associated background images (field_dfp_bg_img) will be sourced by Gatsby as well.
+With this configuration, if a featured post paragraph is used on the homepage, any associated background images (field_dfp_bg_img) will be sourced by Gatsby as well.
+While it does require some maintenance as we incorporate new entities into our builds, it has kept our build times quite reasonable thus far.